Tracking Your Progress

 - Proficiency depends not on knowing about various aspects of a language, but rather on the ability to use the language in real-life scenarios.

-- Memorizing tables of verb conjugations will not necessarily increase your proficiency, unless you are able to use the new verb forms to understand and communicate information.
+- Memorizing tables of verb conjugations will not necessarily increase your proficiency, unless you are able to use those verb forms to understand and communicate information.

 - For example: Can you introduce yourself to someone?
 Can you schedule an appointment?
 Can you return or exchange an item that you purchased?
 Can you fill out a simple form or write an email to a friend?